PatrickLang/RoonBridge/README.md

 In addition to building the container, I needed to make sure that the `snd-usb-audio` module was loaded.

 1. Run `modprobe snd-usb-audio`
-2. Modify `/etc/modules-load.d/modules.conf` and add `snd-usb-audio`:w
+2. Modify `/etc/modules-load.d/modules.conf` and add `snd-usb-audio`

 ### Raspberry Pi 2 (armv7hf)

-Verified to build & run, haven't tested with audio yet
+Same instructions as above to build & run on `Raspbian GNU/Linux 10 (buster)`.
+I didn't need any extra steps to get `snd-usb-audio` loaded.

 ### Compulab Fitlet2 (x86_64)